 Find A Friend Who...

+This back to school icebreaker game is one of my favorites.
 Students stand in the middle of the room.
 You say, “Find a friend who has the same favorite animal as you.
 Once they find a friend, they sit down together and discuss their favorite animal.
 You can use this for any topic like:

 - Same number of siblings